CCBBatUT/Biocomputing_Spring2017/_posts/2017-02-17-python4_pandas.md

 Here's an example of a script to read a list of species and locations and split into east and west coast samples.

+I have an input file of mice and their geographic origin, and I want to separate into two files of mice from the east coast and from the west coast.

+identified_samples.txt
+---

 mouse1 california
 mouse2 maryland
 mouse3 new_york
 mouse4 oregon

+sort_coasts.py
 {% highlight python %}

     westcoast = ['california', 'oregon']